Buying a Toilet

 - Toilets account for about 30% of water consumption in the typical home.
 At 1.6 gallons per flush (GPFs), that is anywhere between 73,000 and 146,000 gallons of water over its lifetime.

 So given the long life of a toilet, and the amount of water it uses, you will want your toilet to be both comfortable and conservation-friendly.
-Here are some tips.
+Here are some tips to buy water-saving comfortable toilets.

 - Standard toilets sit 14” to 15” above the floor.
 However, most toilets today rest 16.5” off the floor, which is referred to as “comfort height.”